biocore/emp/protocols/README.md

 ## protocols

 This directory contains laboratory protocols and SOPs (or links to them) for sample- and metadata collection, sample tracking, sample extraction, amplicon sequencing, shotgun metagenomic sequencing, and metabolomic profiling.
+Methods for both EMP 16S Release 1 and the EMP Multi-omics component (EMP500) are included.

 Accompanying information to `protocols`:

-* [`methods`](https://github.com/biocore/emp/blob/master/methods) Methods used in EMP analyses.
+* [`methods`](https://github.com/biocore/emp/blob/master/methods) Methods used in analyses.
 * [`code`](https://github.com/biocore/emp/tree/master/code) Notebooks and scripts for reproducing analyses.
 * [`data`](https://github.com/biocore/emp/tree/master/data) Results of sequence processing and analyses.

 ### Overview

 The first phase of the EMP (2010-2017) explicitly used the DNA extraction and amplicon sequencing protocols—but not necessarily the other protocols—described here.
 The 16S rRNA amplicon protocol in particular is described in detail by Caporaso et al. ([*PNAS*, 2011](http://doi.org/10.1073/pnas.1000080107)).
-The full methods used in the meta-analysis of this first phase (Release 1) are described by Thompson et al. ([*Nature*, 2017](http://doi.org/10.1038/nature24621)).
+The full methods used in the meta-analysis of this first phase (16S Release 1) are described by Thompson et al. ([*Nature*, 2017](http://doi.org/10.1038/nature24621)).

 The second phase of the EMP (2016-present), a multi-omics effort informally called "EMP500", uses all of the protocols and SOPs presented here.
 EMP500 involves the metagenomic sequencing and metabolomic profiling, in addition to amplicon sequencing, of ~500 freshly collected environmental samples from diverse sites on our planet.
 This multi-omics dataset will be used to address multiple technical and ecological questions in microbial ecology.
 A biobank of frozen aliquots of samples are being maintained at UCSD and PNNL for future methods testing and analysis.